fenago/ruby-programming/lab_guides/Lab_9.md

 easy data-storage tool.

 In both YAML and gdbm, we developed library code for creating and managing a list of contacts.
-The rest of the chapter involved using this code in the service of trying out the relational database facilities available for Ruby.
+The rest of the lab involved using this code in the service of trying out the relational database facilities available for Ruby.
 We undertook the task of migrating a YAML database of contact objects to a MySQL database, and then we migrated the same